Holmusk/postgresql-simple-named/README.md

 ```

 This is how the query looks like with the `postgresql-simple` library.
 You can
-rewrite it the following way:
+rewrite it the following way using the `postgresql-simple-named` library:

 ```haskell
 queryNamed dbConnection [sql|